corpbob/OpenShiftHowToGuides/exercises/03_running_your_own_git_service.md

 # Expose the gogs service

+Now we need to expose this service to the public.
+So we need a URL for this.
 Type the following command to create a route for the gogs service.

 ```
 oc expose svc gogs